Modes and their meaning

 Our focus here (at least initially) is on the special terms used to describe instantiation states (the +, -, +list, etc.) rather than on the declarations in which they appear.

-The meaning of such terms (and modes in general) has not been traditionally a matter of debate among Prolog developers or programmers, probably because the usual different understandings of modes has been sufficient for the traditional purpose of documentation.
+The meaning of such terms (and modes in general) has not been traditionally a matter of debate among Prolog developers or programmers, probably because the usual different understandings of modes have been sufficient for the traditional purpose of documentation.

 However, a more detailed look can reveal subtle issues that need agreement on, particularly when modes are used for other purposes such as program verification or to guide program optimizations.